seeess1/seeess1.github.io/non-profit.md

 ![Neighborhoods in Chicago similar to Grant Park in Atlanta](https://github.com/seeess1/seeess1.github.io/raw/master/assets/images/fort-greene-park.jpg)

 NYC Parks is chronically underfunded and tennis courts are low on the totem pole.
-So it's up to organizations like ours to maintain public courts, even when that maintenance is relatively intensive and costly.
+So it's up to organizations like the Fort Greene Tennis Association (FGTA) to maintain public courts, even when that maintenance is relatively intensive and costly.
 So I joined the FGTA board in 2015 because they needed extra help from new members (read: they had babies, I didn't).

 We have an extremely dedicated community and between 2017 and 2019, I spearheaded our fundraising campaign, which raised more than $70,000 to resurface the 6 tennis courts at Fort Greene Park.
 Along the way, I've taken on additional projects for FGTA, including creating our website, organizing events, and [ad hoc data analysis](./side-projects.md).